Last Updated on

 For all you non-expert-mountaineers, there is a way for you to get up close to the Himalayas, including Mount Everest without having to hike or climb: Everest Mountain Flight Tour!
 There are a few airlines offering the Everest flight tour from Nepal’s Kathmandu airport.
 I went with Buddha Air since I had positive experiences with them before.
-Here’s my incredible Everest mountain flight experience from start to finish along with a few tips on getting the most out of your Everest Flight.
+Here’s a recap of my incredible Everest mountain flight experience from start to finish along with a few tips on getting the most out of your Everest Flight Tour.

 Kathmandu Airport’s Domestic Terminal for Mt.
 Everest Flight